 Lighting Outdoor Spaces

-Shadow is as interesting as light; that too much light creates hotspots while not enough light flattens out the façade.
+Shadow is as interesting as light; that too much light creates hotspots, not enough light flattens out the façade.
 Highlight paths, shrubs and trees away from the house to create a vignette you’ll view from inside that beckons to you all 4 seasons.
-Kichler is just one manufacturer that makes stylish and durable exterior and landscape lighting.
+Kichler (link to http://shop.madisonlighting.com/search_result.asp?params=Installation:9,30;Brand:12;&Page=3 ) is just one manufacturer that makes stylish and durable exterior and landscape lighting.

 Consider moonlighting: small spotlights hung 15-18 feet from the ground in major trees.
 These spots shine downward creating a gentle source of ambient light to see icy sidewalks, kid’s bikes and garden tools.
 Safety is important, too.
-And a well lit home is less welcoming to a burglar!
+And a well-lit home is less welcoming to a burglar!

-And there are lots of types: wall mounted lights for either side of the doors and post lighting for traditional lights off the driveway or front walk, flush mounts or pendants to hang from the ceiling of a covered porch, motion detection lighting is used for added safety, and lanterns light the garage door.
-If you choose to use compact fluorescent or LED light you can purchase fixtures that use those bulbs, and save energy that may eventually pay for the cost of the fixtures.
+And there are lots of types: wall mounted carriage lights for either side of the doors and post lighting for traditional lights off the driveway or front walk, flush mounts or pendants to hang from the ceiling of a covered porch, motion detection lighting is used for added safety, and lanterns light the garage door.
+If you choose to use LED light you can purchase fixtures that use those bulbs and save energy that may eventually pay for the cost of the fixtures.